201 KAR 26:185. Requirements for granting licensure as a psychologist to an applicant licensed in another state.

 STATUTORY AUTHORITY: KRS 319.032(1)(i)

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 319.032(1)(i) requires the board to promulgate an administrative regulation governing the granting of a license as a psychologist to an applicant from another jurisdiction.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 319.032(1)(a) requires the Board of Examiners of Psychology to promulgate administrative regulations to establish requirements for licensure.
+KRS 319.032(1)(i) requires the board to promulgate an administrative regulation governing reciprocal agreements with other states.
 This administrative regulation establishes the requirements for granting a license to an applicant who is licensed in another state that does not have an agreement of reciprocity with this board.

 Section 1.
 (1) The board shall consider an applicant for licensure in psychology in Kentucky who: